-- Open the fuel cock, if fitted. - Disengage the engine. - Engines with battery master switch: Switch on the power by means of the battery master switch. - Start the engine with the key on the control panel (SCP). - S6: All lamps should go out after around 2 seconds after starting (applies only to all-speed engines).
+- Open any fuel valve. - Disengage the engine. - Engines with battery master switch: Switch on the power by means of the battery master switch. - Start the engine with the key in the control panel (SCP) or the start button (only from RCB). - S6: The diagnostics lamp should go out after approximately 2 seconds when starting.

 Only start the engine in a well ventilated area.

 If it is run in a enclosed space, there should be an effective device to draw off exhaust gases and crankcase gases.

-Never use starter spray or similar agents to help start the engine.
+similar agents to help start the engine.
 An explosion may occur in the intake manifold with a risk of personal injury.